 To avoid this, you may check out a senior home or community for seniors like this senior assisted living Yaphank and you can make sure that your elder family is being taken care of.
-You may also consider In Home Hospice care services.
+You may also consider hospice care or In Home Hospice care services.

 The investigations and million-dollar lawsuits against these residences are accumulating in Europe and North America.
 In Latin America, as stated previously, the situation is very different.
 According to the Inter-American Development Bank (IDB), only 0.54% of adults over the age of 60 live in long-term care facilities.
 This equates to a total of 166,000 elderly.
 The figure rises to 20% of those over 80 who live alone.